-This year, the Sydney Gay and Lesbian Mardi Gras is celebrating its 40th anniversary, culminating in the annual parade and party on 3 March 2018.
+In 2018, the Sydney Gay and Lesbian Mardi Gras celebrated its 40th anniversary, culminating in the annual parade and party on 3 March.

 The first Mardi Gras took place in very different circumstances.
 In 1978, homosexuality was a criminal offence in NSW and the march by gay rights activist on 24 June that year met strong police opposition and resulted in 53 marchers being arrested.

-The latest documentary to be digitally restored by our NFSA Restores program is Witches and Faggots, Dykes and Poofters (One in Seven Collective, produced by Digby Duncan, 1980).
+Now digitally restored by our NFSA Restores program is the documentary Witches and Faggots, Dykes and Poofters (One in Seven Collective, produced by Digby Duncan, 1980).
 It gives a near contemporary history of the events surrounding the first march by 'the 78ers' including the subsequent arrests:

 The documentary gives context to the gay rights movement of the time through contemporary interviews with the 78ers and others fighting for equality.
 In this clip, a lesbian activist talks about how important it is to own terms of abuse like 'dykes' and 'poofters' and make them terms of pride instead: